-- 1. If a student is absent from your class, please check your Schooltool attendance roster to verify this absence.
-If the student's name does not appear as absent, nor is listed for a field trip/assembly, it will be necessary to check for an excused admit slip on the student's return to school.
+1. If a student is absent from your class, please check your Schooltool attendance roster to verify this absence.
+If the student's name does not appear as absent, nor is listed for a field trip/assembly, it will be necessary to check for an excused

+- admit slip on the student's return to school.
 If an excused admit slip is not received at this time, please notify the assistant principal. - 2.
 In cases where a student is excessively absent, the chairperson, guidance counselor, and assistant principal should be notified.
 Teachers should make verbal and written contacts with the student and parents.
-A form for excessive absences is available in the main office. - D. Unexcused or No Admit Slips - 1.
-If a student has an unexcused admit slip, request that the student obtain an excused admit slip for the following day.
+A form for excessive absences is available in the main office.

+D. Unexcused or No Admit Slips

+- 1. If a student has an unexcused admit slip, request that the student obtain an excused admit slip for the following day.
 If this situation is unresolved, please notify the assistant principal. - 2.
 If a student has no admit slip, request that the student report to the attendance office immediately.
-The student will be given an unexcused admit slip and will have one day to bring in an excused note. - NOTE: It is important that teachers request that students provide them with excused admit slips for absences.
-It is equally important that teachers sign all admit slips at the beginning of the class. - E. Students Entering or Leaving School During the Day - 1.
-If a student enters school during the middle of the day, the student is required to sign in at the attendance office. - 2.
+The student will be given an unexcused admit slip and will have one day to bring in an excused note.

+NOTE: It is important that teachers request that students provide them with excused admit slips for all absences.
+It is equally important that teachers sign all admit slips at the beginning of the class.

+E. Students Entering or Leaving School During the Day

+- 1. If a student enters school during the middle of the day, the student is required to sign in at the attendance office. - 2.
 If a student must leave school during the middle of the day, the student must follow the procedures below: - a.
-Any student becoming ill during the day is to report to the nurse's office.
-In order to leave school early, due to illness, a parent must come into the attendance or nurse's office and sign their child out. - b.
+Any student becoming ill during the day is to report to the nurse's office and must have a parent and/or guardian present to sign them out. - b.
 Any student too ill to return to school after leaving the building for lunch will be legally excused only after the attendance office is properly notified by the parent before the end of the school day.
 A parental note should accompany the student upon their return to school. - c.
-Any student that requests to be released from school for a medical appointment, religious observance, or any other reason, must have a parent present to sign them out at the attendance office at the immediate time of leaving the building. - d.
+Any student that requests to be released from school for a medical appointment, religious observance, or any other reason must have a parent and/or guardian present to sign them out from the attendance and/or nurse's office. - d.
 Failure to follow the procedures outlined above will result in disciplinary action being imposed at the discretion of the assistant principal.